 Recall that during an exploitation round, DUSA only needs to conduct a simple sufficient information test while during an exploration round, DUSA may need to conduct shallow and deep updates in addition to the sufficient information test.
 Hence, we report the average computation time of DUSA for exploitation and exploration rounds separately.

 The computation time of DUSA averaged over both exploitation and exploration rounds is comparable to the overall computation time of OSSB.
-However, OSSB achieves a slightly better computation time (for finite $T$), compared with DUSA.
-For large enough $T$, as the number of exploration rounds in DUSA grows only logarithmically in $T$ we hence expect DUSA to be ultimately faster than OSSB as $T$ grows.
-In our experiments, however, except for the instances where $\abs{X}=5$, the number of rounds considered here is not large enough for this to be the case.
+However, OSSB achieves a slightly better computation time (for finite $T$), compared with DUSA. {On one hand, DUSA has an edge over OSSB as it only needs to conduct its shallow and deep updates in $\O(\log(T))$ rounds.
+On the other hand, as we observe in Table 1, due to the sufficient information test in DUSA, the running time of DUSA during its exploitation rounds is roughly half of the per-round running time of OSSB.
+Putting these together, we see that OSSB has a slightly better running time than DUSA when $|X|> 5$. }